 III.
-The Electoral Code: Issues to discuss
+The Electoral Code: Issues for discussion

-- 7. Electoral basis.
-According to Article 1.3, "(t)he state encourages that the elections of the President of the Republic, elections to National Assembly, local selfgoverning bodies are held under competitive and alternative principles".
-The term "alternative" is rather unusual in that context.
-It would be sufficient to refer to "competitive principles" or to "principles of free and fair elections". - 8.
-Composition of Electoral Commissions: The Electoral Code provides for a three-tier commission structure: the Central Electoral Commission (CEC), Territorial Electoral Commissions (56 TECs, one for each single-mandate constituency) and Precinct Electoral Commissions (PECs, one for each Electoral Precinct).
-According to the Electoral Code, the CEC is comprised of three members nominated by the President of the Republic and one member from every party (alliance) that have a faction in the current or dissolved National Assembly appointed by the decision of permanently functioning bodies (Art.
+- 8. Composition of Electoral Commissions: The Electoral Code provides for a three-tier commission structure: the Central Electoral Commission (CEC), Territorial Electoral Commissions (56 TECs, one for each single-mandate constituency) and Precinct Electoral Commissions (PECs, one for each electoral precinct).
+According to the Electoral Code, the CEC is comprised of three members nominated by the President of the Republic, and one member from every faction (party or alliance of parties) established at the start of the current or dissolved National Assembly, appointed by the decision of permanently functioning bodies (Art.
 35.1).
 Currently the CEC has nine members in total.
-The TECs are formed in accordance with the same procedure (Art.
+TECs are formed in accordance with the same procedure (Art.
 36.1).
-The members of the PECs are appointed by the respective TECs, according to the principle "one member of the TEC one member of the PEC" (Art.
+Members of the PECs are appointed by the respective TECs, according to the principle "one member of the TEC one member of the PEC" (Art.
 37.1). - 9.
 Despite several improvements to the Code by the July 2002 amendments, e.g. not allowing political parties and the government to recall members of electoral commissions (in the case of its appointee) (Art.
-38.2), the composition of the electoral commissions is debatable in the author's opinion.
-Although the formalities of appointment are not necessarily problematic, in practice the government still greatly influences the commission's work.
-Significantly, the appointees of the President and the government parties held de facto the majority (and in almost all cases also the chair persons) of the CEC and TECs in the 2003 elections.
-In conjunction with the lack of transparency in the commissions' operations and decision-making processes (see below), the failure to create a politically well-balanced commission can be regarded as an obstacle to the impartiality of the electoral administration. - 10.
-For the reasons given, it might be advisable to review the method of appointment of the members of the electoral commissions, in particular of the CEC, to strengthen the impartial performance of the electoral administration.
-Even if the issue of the composition of the electoral commissions is politically very delicate and has to be handled with great care, some reforms might be reconsidered.
-It might be discussed, for example, whether to implement a pure "partisan balance model" according to which all commissioners are nominated by the political parties, or to apply an impure "partisan balance model".
-In the latter some seats might be reserved in the CEC for non-partisan individuals, who are not proposed and appointed by the government, but instead by the Judiciary (e.g. Constitutional Court) or by the Parliament (for example, with a qualified majority).
-At any rate, in order to reduce the government's influence on the commissions' work, the administration should not have more than one representative in each election commission. - 11.
-Prohibition of judges becoming members of the Electoral Commissions.
-In this line of argumentation, the prohibition of judges becoming members of electoral commissions (Art.
-34.4) should be reconsidered, too.
-In some new democracies, the incorporation of judges into the electoral commissions is regarded as being an important step towards strengthening impartiality and professionalism, provided they act in a really independant way.
-It should be remembered that the "Code of Good Practice in Electoral Matters" of the Venice
+38.2), the Code does not guarantee the appointment of sufficiently pluralistic election commissions.
+Although the formalities of appointment are not necessarily problematic, in practice the presidential administration still greatly influences the work of commissions.
+Significantly, the appointees of the President and the government parties held de facto the majority (and in almost all cases, also the chairpersons) of the CEC and TECs in the 2003 elections.
+This is particularly troublesome in the second round of a presidential election, where an incumbent is guaranteed "representation" by at least three election commission members plus any other commission members representing parties that support the incumbent.
+The opponent, however, may (and indeed did in the last election) have no representation.
+In conjunction with the lack of transparency in the commissions' operations and decision-making processes (see below), the failure to create election commissions representing adequate balance of major political interests (which may not necessarily coincide with registered parties and coalitions) can be regarded as a serious obstacle to the impartiality of the electoral administration that must be addressed before the next elections. - 10.
+For the reasons given, it is recommended that a review be undertaken of the method of nomination and appointment of the members of electoral commissions, in particular the CEC, to strengthen the impartial performance of the electoral administration.
+Even if the issue of the composition of electoral commissions is politically very delicate and has to be handled with great care, reform should be considered.
+It might be considered, for example, whether to implement a pure "partisan balance model" according to which all commissioners are nominated by political parties, or to apply an impure "partisan balance model".
+In the latter, some seats might be reserved in the CEC for non-partisan individuals, who are not proposed and appointed by the government, but instead by the Judiciary (e.g. Constitutional Court) or by Parliament (for example, with a qualified majority).
+At any rate, in order to reduce the president's influence on the commissions' work, the administration should not have more than one representative in each election commission.
+In summary, the composition of the election administration should be inclusive of all major political forces in such a way that no political interest has control of decision-making authority.